JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 Write a function `reproduce!` that takes an `Animal` and a `World`.
 Reproducing will cost an animal half of its energy and then add an almost identical copy of the given animal to the world.
 The only thing that is different from parent to child is the ID.
-You can simply Increase the `max_id` of the world by one and use that as the new ID for the child.
+You can simply increase the `max_id` of the world by one and use that as the new ID for the child.
 ```@raw html
 </div></div>